VictorHenriquez/pm2-deployment/README.md

 # PM2 Meteor Deployment

 Deploy your Meteor app with PM2.
+Based in @victorargento/pm2-deployment and @meteorengineer/setup-meteor

 ## How to use the action?
 ```yml